ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 ```
 {: codeblock}
 {: javascript}
-{: caption="Example 40.
+{: caption="Example 39.
 Node express router details" caption-side="bottom"}

-In comparison, the code for the galleryRouter in Example 41 is a model of simplicity.
+In comparison, the code for the galleryRouter in Example 40 is a model of simplicity.
 We follow the same pattern
-that we did with imageUploadRouter and require galleryController on
-lines 6 - 7, then set up our route on line 9.
+that we did with imageUploadRouter and require galleryController on the first line of the function, then set up our route.
 The main difference is we
 are routing HTTP GET requests rather than POST, and sending all the
 output in the response from getGalleryImages, which is exposed by the
-galleryController on line 10.
+galleryController on the last line of the example.

 ```javascript
 var express = require('express');